Sentinel Dome and Taft Point in Yosemite.

 3. Check the Weather Forecast: Do not attempt to hike to the top of Sentinel Dome during rainy or snowy conditions.

+Always check the weather forecast for thunderstorms and stay alert for dark clouds.
 You do not want to be on top of a dome during a storm!

 4. Start Early: Beat the crowds and enjoy cooler temperatures by starting your hike early in the morning, especially during peak season.